 The ambitious 2030 Global goals and targets embody a broader framework, where health is integrated with social development, poverty reduction, human rights, and sustainability.
 With the global consensus that “nobody will be left behind”, universal health coverage is deemed crucial to bridge the equity gap and achieve health for all, including women and children in need of PPTCT and life-long treatment.
 Governments’ continued political commitment to EPTCT is paramount to achieving an AIDS free generation and ending the HIV epidemic post-2015.

-Pregnant women living with HIV had received ARV for the prevention of mother-to-child transmission (PMTCT) in 2014 with an estimated coverage of 38% of HIV infected pregnant women in the region.
-This is an increase from the 30% in 2013.
+Pregnant women living with HIV had received ARV for the prevention of mother-to-child transmission (PMTCT) in 2015 with an estimated coverage of 39% of HIV infected pregnant women in the region.
+This is an increase from 35% in 2014.